sourcehut-mirrors/chawan/doc/terminal.md

   Kitty image and listening for a response.
 * The number of Sixel color registers (`CSI ?
 1 ; 1 ; 0 $`).
 * Primary device attributes (DA1).
-* Text area and cell size using `CSI 1 4 t` and `CSI 1 6 t`.
+* Text area and cell size using `CSI 14 t` and `CSI 16 t`.
 (Cell size beats text area size as it is more reliable.)
-* Window size in cells by sending a CUP to 9999;9999 and then asking for CPR (the same trick is used by `resize`).
+* Window size in cells by sending a CUP to 9999;9999 and then asking for CPR (the same trick is used by [resize(1)](man:resize(1))).

-Chawan processes responses to the above query in the same state machine as user input, so it works reasonably well even on terminals that do not fully emulate the VT100.
-Also, we do not parse responses that we have already received, so the chance of user input being mistaken for a query response (or vice versa) is low.
+Chawan processes responses to the above query in the same state machine as user input, so it works reasonably well on all terminals that at least emulate the most basic VT100 function (CPR).
+This unified state machine also minimizes the chance of user input being mistaken for a query response (or vice versa).

-Some terminals bleed the APC sequence used to recognize kitty image support.
+Terminals that do not respond to CPR will freeze on quit - in this case, you must type `C-c` to forcibly kill the state machine.
+In practice, FreeBSD's **vt**(4) is the only one I've found that exhibits this behavior; to add insult to injury, it claims to be an "xterm" in TERM.
+Therefore we discriminate between **vt**(4) and a real XTerm using an ioctl.
+(Idea shamelessly stolen from notcurses' Linux console detection).

-However, we immediately clear the screen afterwards, so in practice this shouldn't be an issue either.
+Some terminals bleed the APC sequence used to recognize kitty image support, and this may result in strange artifacts when no alt screen is used.
+On terminals that set TERM correctly, the APC sequence is not sent.

 ## Clipboard